-Below are some frequently asked questions and links to some useful organisations.
+Browse frequently asked questions about care and support in adult care, and links to some useful organisations.

-My Father is looking for residential care – will she have to sell her home to pay for her care?
+My father is looking for residential care – will he have to sell his home to pay for his care?

 If your Father has capital of over £23,000 (in England; £22,000 in Wales) he will not qualify for assistance from the Local Authority until such a time as his capital is below this amount.
 Any private care fees will therefore have to be met from existing capital and income.
 (If he has assets below £23,000, he would get increasing help on a sliding scale down to the lower limit of £14,250, where no contribution is needed).